 Geoff is responsible for overseeing operations and institutional advancement of the DPPC.
 A recent transplant from California, Geoff brings significant experience in park and nonprofit management to the organization.
 Mr. Kish has a long serving career advancing the stewardship of parks and engaging the public in conservation efforts.
 He previously held management positions at the Santa Monica Mountains Fund, National Parks Conservation Association and World Wildlife Fund.
 Geoff earned a Master of Business Administration from the University of Virginia and a Bachelor of Arts from the College of William and Mary.

-As Program Manager for DPPC, Jennifer focuses on bringing high quality, accessible arts, cultural, educational, and recreational programming to public audiences, building partnerships, and fostering positive uses of community space.
+As Program Director for DPPC, Jennifer focuses on bringing high quality, accessible arts, cultural, educational, and recreational programming to public audiences, building partnerships, and fostering positive uses of community space.
 She manages programs including the Burnside Park Music Series and Beer Garden and facilitates public art and events.
 Ms. Smith’s eclectic career includes more than fifteen years’ experience planning, researching and evaluating education and public health programs with diverse audiences, with a special focus on community programs.
 She has been involved in efforts to revitalize Greater Kennedy Plaza and downtown Providence since 2010.
 Jennifer earned a Masters Degree in Education from Harvard University and a Bachelor of Arts in English Literature and Women’s Studies from Clark University.

 OFFICE ADMINISTRATOR & VOLUNTEER COORDINATOR